-If you are looking for wall decor that is easily changeable, then consider hanging up carefully-chosen artwork instead.
-An oversized painting will command attention and set the tone – even in a relatively small space.
+If you are looking for wall decor that is easily changeable, then consider decorating with art.
+Hanging a picture, such as an oversized painting, will command attention and set the tone – even in a relatively small space.
 Alternatively, opt for gallery wall ideas if you have a plethora of artwork to display.

 'Bold and extrovert wall accessories look great against a contemporary background,' says Deborah Heath of Design By Deborah.
 'But a wall of vivid color would swamp a watercolor and an oil painting may look dark and imposing on small delicately patterned wallpaper.
 It’s matter of trial and error –and personal taste.’

-One formal way of arranging books is the classic library approach, that is by genre – fiction, non-fiction, history, art and so on.
-‘It’s probably one of the most popular ways to organize books in a domestic setting,’ says Philip Blackwell, founder, Ultimate Library.
+One formal way of decorating with books is the classic library approach, that is by genre – fiction, non-fiction, history, art and so on.
+‘It’s probably one of the most popular ways to organize a bookshelf in a domestic setting,’ says Philip Blackwell, founder, Ultimate Library.

-‘Those looking for a more stylised result, which will have a greater impact on the overall look and feel of them too, will arrange books in blocks of color,’ he adds.
+‘Those looking for a more stylized result, which will have a greater impact on the overall look and feel of them too, will style a bookcase in blocks of color,’ he adds.
 ‘Some will go for one accent – we’ve done entire walls in Penguin paperbacks, from example – others will want a kaleidoscope effect with different pops of color.’

-Originally installed to protect walls and hide damp, panelling is enjoying a style revival.
+Originally installed to protect walls and hide damp, panelling is enjoying a style revival, and is perfect as farmhouse living room wall decor.
 We adore the instant character wall panelling can provide, especially in featureless rooms.
 And of course it is a practical way to keep scruffs at bay.

-‘Panelling is a useful way of introducing warmth and character to a room – there is something cozy about being surrounded by wood, says Bruce Hodgson, founder and creative director, Artichoke.
-If your budget doesn’t stretch to wood panelling, high-quality MDF painted with an eggshell paint is a convincing alternative to wood panelling.
+‘Panelling is a useful way of introducing warmth and character to a room – there is something cozy about being surrounded by wood, says Bruce Hodgson, founder and creative director, Artichoke Interior Designs.
+If your budget doesn’t stretch to wood panelling, high-quality MDF painted with an eggshell paint is a convincing alternative.

 A well-edited arrangement of houseplants will not only life the spirits and help purify the air, it’s also great for adding color, style and an artistic flourish.

-If you want to add a unique touch to your home, a mural is a more permanent option.
-For a bespoke troupe l’oeil you’ll need to commission a specialist and be prepared to make a significant financial investment.
+If you want to add a unique touch to your home, a bespoke trompe l’oeil is a great wall decor option.
+You’ll need to commission a specialist and be prepared to make a significant financial investment.
 Designs like these suit traditional schemes particularly well.